DataDog/hiring-engineers/answers.md

 * **Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.**
 * **When this monitor sends you an email notification, take a screenshot of the email that it sends you.**

-    _The following steps are a continuation of the process listed above_
+    _The following steps are a continuation of the implementation detailed above_

-    6. In Step 4.
-Say whats happening, we need to create a message to meet the requirements listed above.
+    6. In "Step 4.
+Say whats happening", we need to create a message to meet the requirements listed above.
         ![Image of Step 4](./img/monitor_step4.png)
     7. Here is a screenshot of the email datadog sends me for an Alert based on the configuration.
         ![Image of email](./img/email_metric.png)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: